 In May 1926, Byrd and Floyd Bennett reported that they made the first recorded flight over the North Pole.
 Byrd returned home a national hero, was promoted to the rank of commander and received the Medal of Honor.
 There was later some controversy over whether they actually did fly over the North Pole, but Byrd used the fame from this trip to plan a flight over the South Pole.

 Byrd returned to the Antarctic in 1934 for a solo mission.
 He spent five months alone in a meteorological station, where he suffered carbon monoxide poisoning from an ill-ventilated stove.
 He was later rescued and recounted the tale in his autobiography Alone.
 The US Post Office issued #733 to commemorate this expedition, though the stamp wasn’t distributed for public sale.
-Rather, it was issued for use on letters mailed through the Little America Post Office that was established at the base camp of the Byrd Antarctic Expedition in the territory of the South Pole.
+Rather, it was issued for use on letters mailed through the Little America Post Office, established at the base camp of the Byrd Antarctic Expedition in the territory of the South Pole.

-Byrd launched a third Antarctic expedition in 1939, but was called back the US for active duty.
-During World War II he served as an advisor and also led surveys and other missions in the Pacific in search of airfields.
+Byrd launched a third Antarctic expedition in 1939, but was called back to the US for active duty.
+During World War II, he served as an advisor and also led surveys and other missions in the Pacific in search of airfields.
 After the war, Byrd took part in two more Antarctic expeditions.
 He died in Boston on March 11, 1957.